2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 In the continuation of this course, we will consider that:

-- you wish to create a community (or possibly a meeting) in a city or geographic location that you have already defined;
+- You wish to create a community (or possibly a meeting) in a city or geographic location that you have already defined.
-- you have set concrete goals on different time horizons.
+- You have set concrete goals for different time horizons.

 **The second step in creating a community is obviously that of its identity**.
 This involves choosing its name, but also **its visual identity**.

 That is why we will endeavor, in this Part 2/8, to offer you tutorials and software solutions that enable you to design the visual identity of your community; and that, without necessarily having the skills of a designer.####

-It is evident that when a human being identifies with a group, he or she feels more involved.
+It is evident that when a human being identifies with a group, they feel more involved.
 In this sense, having a unique identity for your community is essential.

 This starts with the choice of name.
-In fact, depending on the country, there are different national initiatives and/or communities.
+Depending on the country, there are different national initiatives and/or communities.

-For example, **in France, the fifty communities that have developed there are named "Bitcoin [CITY]" or "[CITY] Bitcoin"; thus leading their Telegram group to be named "Bitcoin [CITY] meet-up" or "[CITY] Bitcoin meet-up "**.
+For example, **in France, the fifty communities that have developed there are named "Bitcoin [CITY]" or "[CITY] Bitcoin"; thus leading their Telegram group to be called "Bitcoin [CITY] meet-up" or "[CITY] Bitcoin meet-up "**.

-In Germany, the "Einundzwanzig" (meaning "21") initiative has led almost all German-speaking communities to be called "Einundzwanzig [CITTÀ]"; while in Italy, the "Satoshi Spritz" initiative-which is the initiator of most of the current Italian communities-names its communities "Satoshi Spritz [CITTÀ]." **Each community thus has its own identity, relative to its city of origin; but also, to the global identity of its country**.
+In Germany, the "Einundzwanzig" (meaning "21") initiative has led to almost all German-speaking communities being called "Einundzwanzig [CITTÀ]".
+At the same time, in Italy, the "Satoshi Spritz" initiative-which is the initiator of most of the current Italian communities-names its communities "Satoshi Spritz [CITTÀ]." **Each community thus has its own identity, relative to its city of origin; but also, to the global identity of its country**.

-Therefore, although it is perfectly possible for you to create a new French community with the name you want, **it seems more relevant in our country to call it "Bitcoin [CITY]" or "[CITY] Bitcoin "**.
+Therefore, although you can create a new French community with the name you want, **it seems more relevant in our country to call it "Bitcoin [CITY]" or "[CITY] Bitcoin"**.

 ####

 In parallel, **the visual identity of your community and your meeting plays an essential role in its development**, because it is partly because of it that your initiative will be remembered.
-That is why, **when you create your social networks and communication channels, a logo and banner** must have been designed.
-However, this does not have to be done by a professional designer, and there are simple and free tools available.
+That is why, **when you create your social networks and communication channels, a logo and banner** must be designed.
+However, this does not require a professional designer, and simple and free tools are available.

 To create its visual identity, the best approach is to start with a significant element or place in your city.
 It could be, for example, the Eiffel Tower in Paris, the bell tower or citadel in Lille, the Monégasque fortress in Monaco, the old port in Marseilles, etc. Starting from this element, you can then design a more or less elaborate logo, depending on the desired complexity.